-For heavy MR ( Abyssal Scepter / Hexdrinker / Maw of Malmortius), your next immediate purchase is most likely Void Staff.
+For heavy MR ( Abyssal Mask / Hexdrinker / Maw of Malmortius), your next immediate purchase is most likely Void Staff.
 If you have been put behind and are struggling to survive, Zhonya's can help against AD match ups and an Abyssal Scepter of your own against AP.

 Zhonya's Hourglass active stasis effect can also help Syndra dodge enemy initiations, burst damage, and counter specific champion abilities like Zed's Death Mark or Fizz's Chum the Waters.

 Overall, though, you'll be following a damage path of Morello's, Liandry's, and Void Staff.
 Deathcap is best when the enemy is lacking in MR, so if you can buy that before Void Staff, it has its own merits.
 You'll probably be picking up Void immediately after, though.

 Matchups: All These Mechanics

 The main difficulty you'll find in Ahri is her mobility and roaming.
 She can gladly leave lane to gank other lanes if losing and you'll have to ward / follow her constantly to keep that under control.
 Be very particular about using Syndra's stun combo on her, because if you miss Ahri will have free reign to do a lot of damage in her fights.
 On the contrary, if you dodge Ahri's charm, a lot of her threatening power is removed.
 Keep in mind her foxfire spirits (W and R) auto target champions, so you don't get anything for hiding behind creeps with her.